 If they refuse to communicate via phone/Skype/Facetime etc. be cautious when doing a transaction with them, especially if the item is of high value.

-If you are having the drone shipped to you it may be in your best interest to use a service such as ShieldPay to pay for items, both of which offer some forms of buyer and seller protection when transacting online.
+If you are having the drone shipped to you it may be in your best interest to use a service such as ShieldPay or Paypal to pay for items, both of which offer some forms of buyer and seller protection when transacting online.
 They do take a small percentage of the transaction however it is worth the peace of mind knowing that your funds are held in escrow until you’ve confirmed the items you received are in as-described condition!

 If you go to buy from a local seller in person be sure to follow some best practices that you should follow when using any local classifieds system: